American Computer Science League (ACSL)

 Written Contest

-- Primary:: 60 - minute exam consisting of 20 multiple choice questions.
+- Elementary:: 60-minute exam consisting of 20 multiple choice questions.

-- Junior, Intermediate and Senior:60 - minute exam consisting of 20 multiple choice questions.
-Team members need answer independently
+- Junior, Intermediate and Senior:60-minute exam consisting of 20 multiple choice questions.
+Team members need to answer questions independently

 Programming Contest